 (For instance, using the Alter Table, Update table)

+Resize columns

 After that process, Use the ResizeColumns script to remove spaces and set the columns to its original characters.
 Resizer scripts can be found on: bhts-conydevwd2: \ConnectedBradford\Scripts\ src_StagingDatabase_BDCT \Scripts\ ResizeColumnsBasedONMaxDataLength2

+Append into StagingDatabase

 At completion, append from your database into: src_StagingDatabase into the tables NEC_Deaths* etc.

 Once completed move the files into D:\ConnectedBradford\Scripts\src_StagingDatabase\Loaded\.

+Export Data

 The datasets were exported using the export.bat file.
 (Example in folder ConnectedBradford\Scripts\src_StagingDatabase\Export_Scripts\9p_ExportDeathsData.bat (this may need amending based on the tbl names) was used.

 Stage 2: Uploading to Google